fabiospampinato/vscode-commands/README.md

   - **Configurable**: Many aspects of the statusbar items can be configured, including text, tooltip, color, position etc.
   - **Per language commands**: Show a particular statusbar item only if the currently opened file's language matches a provided regex.
   - **Per file commands**: Show a particular statusbar item only if the currently opened file's path matches a provided regex.
+  - **Per workspace file**: Show a particular statusbar item only if a workspace file path matches a provided regex.

 ## Install